Skip to main content

 Short answer

-For the full current answer across petrol, diesel and heating oil, the canonical Tankful research page is How much of Irish fuel prices is tax?.
+For the full dated answer across petrol, diesel and heating oil, the canonical Tankful research page is How much of Irish fuel prices is tax?.

 How to read this topic correctly

-Irish fuel-price discussions often collapse several different ideas into one number.
-The useful way to read them is to separate fixed State charges, VAT, and the non-tax market and supply-chain costs that also shape the final litre.
+Irish fuel-price discussions often mix several things together.
+It is easier to separate fixed State charges, VAT, and the non-tax market and supply-chain costs that also shape the final litre.

 What to read next